ethereum-optimism/superchain-registry/README.md

 ### 1. Set env vars

 To contribute a standard OP-Stack chain configuration, the following data is required: contracts deployment, rollup config, L2 genesis.
 We provide a tool to scrape this information from your local [monorepo](https://github.com/ethereum-optimism/optimism) folder.

-> [!NOTE]
-> The standard configuration requirements are defined in the [specs](https://specs.optimism.io/protocol/configurability.html).
-However, these requirements are currently a draft, pending governance approval.

 First, make a copy of `.env.example` named `.env`, and alter the variables to appropriate values.